Nors1e/cloud_front/README.md

 # cloud_front
-front end of cloud pirate
+This is the front end framework for cloud pirate, an application which updates and